Introducing the Clutha team

 Executive Member

-Originally from England, I have lived in New Zealand since 2009 and recently became a citizen.
+Originally from England, Denise has lived in New Zealand since 2009 and recently became a citizen.

-Since moving to Clutha in 2017, I have been involved in many community projects and organisations.
-I have been a committee member for Kaitangata Museum, Kaitangata Promotions and the South Otago Theatrical Society.
-Although I am no longer on those committees, I still do voluntary work for them, maintaining the SOTS website, submitting funding bids and getting involved in various projects.
-I was also the admin officer for the Clutha Foundation for 2 years.
+Since moving to Clutha in 2017, she has been involved in many community projects and organisations.
+She has been a committee member for Kaitangata Museum, Kaitangata Promotions and the South Otago Theatrical Society.
+Although no longer on those committees, she still does voluntary work for them, maintaining the SOTS website, submitting funding bids and getting involved in various projects.
+Denise was also the admin officer for the Clutha Foundation for 2 years.

-As a teacher, advisory teacher and headteacher (in England, New Zealand and Bangladesh) I have worked with diverse groups of people at a practical as well as an executive level.
-Since retiring from teaching, I have enjoyed doing all sorts of temporary and casual work.
-I currently work for an online training company as a copywriter.
-I also write plays and songs.
+As a teacher, advisory teacher and headteacher (in England, New Zealand and Bangladesh) she has worked with diverse groups of people at a practical as well as an executive level.
+Since retiring from teaching, Denise has enjoyed doing all sorts of temporary and casual work and is currently working for an online training company as a copywriter.
+She also writes plays and songs.

-I am committed to tackling the environmental issues we face today and ensuring a future for our children and grandchildren, but I believe in working with people rather than against them, with kindness and compassion.
+Denise is committed to tackling the environmental issues we face today and ensuring a future for our children and grandchildren, but believes in working with people rather than against them, with kindness and compassion.

-I love Clutha.
-I find people here very welcoming, friendly and down to earth.
-I would love to contribute to bringing people into our community here as visitors and as residents.
+She loves Clutha and finds people here very welcoming, friendly and down to earth.
+She would love to contribute to bringing people into our community here as visitors and as residents.

 Sign up to our e-news